Performance Analysis of TLS for Quantum Robust Cryptography on a Constrained Device: Results

 In order that the numbers are not overwhelming, we restrict the view in several ways.
 First, we choose the parameter set which has been provided for achieving level three security, which is equivalent to breaking AES-256, or alternatively 128 bits of quantum security.
 Second, where IND-CPA and IND-CCA versions are specified, we restrict the view to IND-CCA.
 Third, we pick the first BIKE model as representative of that family of three implementations.
 Lastly, we only list those which currently have a representation in {\em liboqs}.
 These restrictions overlook many subtleties, but nevertheless yield insight.

 With respect to speed, the candidates fall into three divisions, with lattice-based solutions being the front-runners.
 In the first division are Saber, Kyber and NewHope.
-Saber has both a reasonable keysize and is performing its operations sub-millisecond.
+Saber has both a reasonable key size and is performing its operations sub-millisecond.
 The second division is made up of Frodo, NTRU and code-based BIKE.
-Finally, SIKE is in a division of its own; whilst having a reasonable keysize, it is taking over 3 full seconds for encapsulating or decapsulating.
-These divisions are compared in figures~\ref{figure:kem:meantimes:level:3:div:1}, \ref{figure:kem:meantimes:level:3:div:2} and \ref{figure:kem:meantimes:level:3:div:3}.
+Finally, SIKE is in a division of its own; whilst having a reasonable key size, it is taking over 3 full seconds for encapsulating or decapsulating.
+These divisions are compared in Figures~\ref{fig:one}, \ref{fig:two} and \ref{fig:three}.